List of Doctors characters introduced in 2020: Lily Walker

 Rushworth stated that despite her soap experience as Donna Windsor on Emmerdale, she was "really nervous" to join Doctors.
 Due to the COVID-19 pandemic, production on the soap was suspended, and the three episodes that Rushworth had filmed prior to suspension were aired before the programme's return to production.
 She said that it was "so fortunate" for her to see the episodes before returning to filming, as "normally you'd film a whole storyline without seeing anything", adding that "the nerves went away after that".
 On her character, Rushworth told Inside Soap: "Lily is lovely to play.
 She's ditzy, but very good at her job.
 She's one of the girls – she likes a giggle and is a little bit kooky at times.
 However, she can also be one of the lads, and doesn't take herself too seriously."
 Rushworth also praised her character's styling, adding that the short skirts that Lily wears help her to feel "flighty and flirty".
 Rushworth also talked about a scene broadcast in November 2020 where her character challenges Al to a drinking competition.
 She stated that it was the "most hilarious, yet embarrassing day of [her] life", and that prior to the scene, she had never downed a pint before.
 She confirmed that they used real cider in the scene, and that she could spit it out in a nearby bucket if she wanted to, and recalled her cast members having to run off set due to laughing at her during the filming of the scenes.

 When asked if Lily would become romantically involved with Al, Rushworth confirmed that there is "something bubbling" with them, and that Al makes Lily laugh.
 She opined that the pair would be "well-suited", and noted that they had chemistry immediately.
 She also stated that it is "absolutely brilliant" to film with Midlane, and that the pair became good friends throughout lockdown.
-She explained that that due to only filming for seven days prior to the suspension of production, she was unsure about whether cast members would keep in touch with her, expressing her joy that she talked to Midlane regularly.
+She explained that due to only filming for seven days prior to the suspension of production, she was unsure about whether cast members would keep in touch with her, expressing her joy that she talked to Midlane regularly.
 In a scene broadcast on 18 November 2020, Lily was portrayed by Caoimhe Farren as a body double.
 The scene involved Lily and Al kissing, and Farren was used as she is the real-life partner of Midlane, due to social distancing guidelines as part of the response to the pandemic.